paulroho/paulroho.github.io/_posts/2014-06-28-Parameterizing-Linq-Query-Selectors.md

 ---
-layout: blogdraft
+layout: blog
 title: Parameterizing Linq Query Selectors
 ---

 # Parameterizing Linq Query Selectors

-Recently I had the requirement for a typical query method that should return a special object out of a kind of repository based on some parameter.
+Recently I had the requirement for a typical query method that should return a special object out of a kind of repository.

 To give the child a name, say we have a customer repository and we need to get a customer based on its customer number that would be a string.
 Thus, the method's signature would look like this:

     Customer GetCustomer(string customerNo)

-Fair enough, that looks like the obvious routine stuff: Query the underlying storage of customers to get the matching customer - nice and easy with linq:
+Fair enough, that looks like the obvious routine stuff: query the underlying storage of customers to get the matching customer - nice and easy with linq:

     Customer GetCustomer(string customerNo)
     {